0nelight/macOS-Disable-RAM-Areas/README.md

 This utility disables defective memory regions on Intel-based Macs to prevent system crashes or kernel panics caused by faulty RAM.
 It is not compatible with Apple Silicon Macs.

-Chances are high, you can resolve the following errors like this when executing this utility before every macOS Boot:
+Chances are high, you can resolve the following error when executing this utility (automatically) before each macOS Boot:

 - **PPM002, PPM003, PPM004...**: _"There may be an issue with the onboard memory."_